ryanio/discord-nft-embed-bot/README.md

 ### Env

-Please define these env variables for the repository to work as intended.
+Please define the following env variables for the repository to work as intended.

 #### APIs